 You may choose to restrict the collection or use of your personal information in the following ways:

-- Whenever you are asked to fill in a form on our website, look for the box that you can check to indicate that you do or do not want the information to be used for direct marketing purposes; and
+- Whenever you are asked to fill in a form on our website; identify the marketing consent statement allowing you to select the box to indicate that you accept or reject your information to be used for direct marketing purposes; and

 - If you have previously agreed to us using your personal data for direct marketing purposes, you may change your mind at any time by withdrawing your consent as detailed above.